bf6/journal-demo/README.md

 The backend is a very simple Django app which uses [mux-python](https://github.com/muxinc/mux-python) - the official client library for Python maintained by Mux.

 The frontend was created using Create React App, Typescript, and Tailwind CSS.
 The main components are the `VideoPlayer`, `VideoRecorder` (which does most of the heavy lifting), and the `RecordingList` which simply renders a list assets uploaded to Mux.

-# Comments

-This was a fun challenge.
-I recently used Mux for a project, so I was a somewhat familiar with their API.
-I needed to install an additional library [Hls.js](https://github.com/video-dev/hls.js/) to play uploaded streams in the browser.
-I kept it simple, but with more time I could add more UX flourish, animations, etc. The backend is about as simple a Django app as you could possibly have.
-There are two endpoints: `GET /mux/upload-url/` and `GET /mux/assets/`, used for generating generating upload URLs and fetching uploaded assets.